Chapter 101 BWV 209 Non sa che sia dolore

 The reference to the town of Ansbach in the second recitative gives us a clue as to the cantata’s original function.
 The Italian violinist and composer Guiseppe Torelli, now largely remembered for his trumpet concerti and sinfonias, had been appointed to the court of the Margrave of Brandenburg-Ansbach in 1698 where he introduced a number of Italian works.
 Bach certainly knew some of his music, having transcribed a violin concerto of his at Weimer (BWV 979).
 Torelli established in the town a liking of Italian culture and this seems to have permeated through to the setting of C 209.
 Whether Bach was commissioned by someone from Ansbach, or wrote the cantata for a friend or colleague from that town cannot be established, but the Italian connection is historically substantiated.
 The text indicates that its function was that of a valedictory ode.

 The work is conceived as two paired recitatives and arias preceded by a substantial sinfonia.
 The use of a virtuoso flautist in three of the five movements might indicate that it was written around 1724-5 when the religious cantatas reveal the existence of such a player in Leipzig.
-The opening sinfonia is very likely to have been adapted or adopted from a lost concerto and its many similarities to the Orchestral Suite no 2, in the same key, are obvious to anyone who knows both works.
+The opening sinfonia is quite likely to have been adapted or adopted from a lost concerto and its many similarities to the Orchestral Suite no 2, in the same key, are obvious to anyone who knows both works.

 A second connection may be detected between the motive announced in the first bar of this piece and that from the double violin concerto in Dm.
 It is almost certainly coincidental, of course, and it lasts for six notes only.